 Graduation rates are important because “four years and out” is no longer the norm.
 With most scholarships only guaranteed for four years, a fifth or sixth year could be significantly more expensive.

 This campus will be home for the next few years Can your teen imagine living here?
-Does he feel he can fit in with the kids he sees walking across the quad?
-Can she be herself at this college?
+Do they feel they can fit in with the kids they see walking across the quad?
+Can they be themselves at this college?
 Is it safe?
 Do the students appear to have similar interests?
 As Andy says, “Can they see themselves waking up and walking across the campus each day?”

 The choice needs to be the student’s Both admissions experts stress that teens need to feel they’re picking the college that’s right for them, not the one where their parents or their friends want them to go.

-Visit the campuses again Make sure your student takes another trip to her top choice college(s), keeping in mind the factors mentioned above.
+Visit the campuses again Make sure your student takes another trip to their top choice college(s), keeping in mind the factors mentioned above.

-Allow her to experience life on campus from a student perspective.
-She needs to interact with current students, explore the campus without a tour guide for at least a little bit, read the college newspaper to see what students are writing about, and sit somewhere and “people watch” to determine how comfortable these kids look with each other.
-This may mean she spends some time without you on campus, even taking advantage of a college’s offer to stay overnight with a current student (a popular option).
+Allow them to experience life on campus from a student perspective.
+They need to interact with current students, explore the campus without a tour guide for at least a little bit, read the college newspaper to see what students are writing about, and sit somewhere and “people watch” to determine how comfortable these kids look with each other.
+This may mean they spend some time without you on campus, even taking advantage of a college’s offer to stay overnight with a current student (a popular option).

 Parents need to listen Andy and Christine both emphasize the importance of letting your senior do the talking.
 Parents need to focus on what their teen is thinking about college and this decision.